learnscripture/learnscripture.net/docs/project_structure.rst

 sending this signal is contained here.

-Often these signals can be simplified signals from other apps e.g. django's post_save signals might be used to create a 'group_joined' signal which abstracts over the fact that a group being joined corresponds to a Membership object being created.
+Often these signals can be simplified signals from other apps e.g. django's post_save signals might be used to create a 'group_joined' signal.

 Tests